jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 Every assessment made by the principal administrative officer under this Part shall be taken to be correct, and the tax shall be payable accordingly, unless, on an appeal under section 192 or in proceedings taken under this Act in a court of competent jurisdiction, a different amount is proved to be the tax payable on the specified engine fuel, or it is proved that no tax is payable, as the case may be.

 ### 192 Appeal against assessment
-(1) Within 14 days after a demand for the tax is made by the principal administrative officer in accordance with his assessment, the wholesale distributor may appeal to a District Court, by way of originating application, against the assessment.
+(1) Within 14 days after a demand for the tax is made by the principal administrative officer in accordance with his assessment, the wholesale distributor may appeal to the District Court, by way of originating application, against the assessment.
 (2) On the hearing of the appeal, the court, whose decision shall be final, may confirm or amend the assessment made by the principal administrative officer.

 ### 193 Tax recoverable as a debt